michaeljcalkins/bomb-defusal-airsoft/README.md

-# Bomb Defuse for Airsoft
+# Bomb Defusal for Airsoft

 Terrorists are trying to plant a bomb at one of two bomb sites.
 The Counter-Terrorists must stop them from planting the bomb by defusing it or eliminating all Terrorists.

 <img src="https://i.imgur.com/UGfwHQM.gif" />

 ## Rules
 - Everyone has one life.
-Adjust number of lives for depending on your audience.
+Adjust number of lives for depending on your audience or choose one player to be a medic.
 - Terrorists spawn the furthest from bomb sites.
 - Counter-Terrorists spawn the closest to bomb sites.
 - Teams can be 5 - 8 players.